-The best and simplest ocarinas for complete beginners are those from Dengguoli’s Plastic Beginner Ocarina line.
+The best and simplest ocarinas for complete beginners are those from TNG’s Plastic Beginner Ocarina line.
 This Plastic Beginner Ocarina is one of these and makes for another good option that is particularly simple to play.
 This is one of the best options for kids and younger players and is a very cheap ocarina.

 Unlike the other ocarinas on our list, this ocarina is made of plastic rather than ceramic.
 However, the plastic is very durable and it has multiple color options available.

-This instrument is made of plastic and therefore doesn’t have the depth of sound a wooden or ceramic ocarina.
+This instrument is made of plastic and therefore doesn’t have the depth of sound of a wooden or ceramic ocarina.
 However, they do have decent sound quality.
 This instrument is also the smaller English Pendant type, with fewer holes.
 This makes for easier learning of the very basics.

 Keep in mind, however, that it doesn’t get much simpler than this ocarina.
 Someone who develops a deeper interest in the instrument will probably want to upgrade to one with more holes later on.

-Overall, if you’re looking for a very cheap and basic ocarina, the Denggouli Plastic Beginner Ocarina is a decent choice.
-It’s particularly well suited for children and young beginners.
+Overall, if you’re looking for a very cheap and basic ocarina, the TNG Plastic Beginner Ocarina is a decent choice.
+It will suit children and young beginners particularly well.

 While there are a lot of ocarinas out there, the above options are some of the very best ocarinas for beginners that you’re likely to find.
 Along with the melodica and the kalimba, this is one most unique instruments around and is a lot of fun to play around with.
 It’s hard to beat the distinct sound you can get from any of the ocarinas listed above.